simonlindgren/ssc-jupyterhub/README.md

     - Network Ports: Skip for now.
     - Security Groups: Make sure `default` is picked.
     - Key Pair:
         - Create a Key Pair.
-        - Select nothing in the dropdown menu.
+Give it a name and leave Key Type empty.
-        - Keep  the resulting *.pem file on your local system.
+        - Save the key in a *.pem file on your local system.
 I named mine `key.pem`.
         - Make sure to restrict permissions on that file (e.g.,`chmod 600 key.pem`).
     - Remaining settings: Do nothing.
     - Click `Launch Instance`.